hhnnhh/LSTM_Recurrent_Neural_Net_JuliZeh/README.md

 ## the Model
 In the original version, the model contains a single layer of LSTM cells with 128 cells and a Dense layer with 'softmax' activation.
 The **Dense layer** is added to get output in format needed by the user.
-Here Dense(len(chars)) means 70 different classes of output, i.e. 70 chars, will be generated using *softmax* activation.
+Here ```Dense(len(chars))``` means 70 different classes of output, i.e. 70 chars, will be generated using *softmax* activation.
 <!---(In case you are using LSTM for time series then you should have Dense(1).
 So that only one numeric output is given.) --->
 Models with LSTM layers automatically run on CPU, if the layers are added directly.

+The **softmax function** (or Maximum Entropy (MaxEnt) Classifier), is an activation function that turns numbers aka logits into probabilities that sum to one.
+Softmax function outputs a vector that represents the probability distributions of a list of potential outcomes. ([More about softmax.](https://towardsdatascience.com/softmax-function-simplified-714068bf8156))

 ```python